ampedweb/laravel-glide-in-a-box/docs/glide-url-helper/adjustments.md

 See original Glide PHP adjustment docs [here](https://glide.thephpleague.com/2.0/api/adjustments/)

-All descriptions in bold italics are directly quoted from the above docs.
+All descriptions are directly quoted from the above docs.

 ---------------------